inf219-mocca/MOCCAPI/README.md

 - `isort --recursive .` to sort imports.
 - `flake8` to check for style warnings, errors etc.

+# Running

+To begin with, you need to make all the migrations.
+From PyCharm, open the `manage.py` console from Tools, run `makemigrations` and then `migrate`.
+Now you can start the application and go to `localhost:8000` to view it.
+For a view of the Swagger documentation go to `localhost:8000/swagger/`.

 # Docker

 Build with `docker build -t moccapi .` and run with `docker run -itd -p